Below are some of the most common editing practices for MMC:

 Trustee: Capitalize when it appears before a person’s name, but not when it is informal (Trustee Carol Berman; Carol Berman is a trustee).

-Vice President: No hyphen, two words, capitalized when used as a title (Vice President for Administration and Finance Paul Ciraulo).
+Vice President: No hyphen, two words, capitalized when used as a title (Vice President for Academic Affairs and Dean of the Faculty Sharon Meagher).

 United States: Spell out when used as a noun.
 It can be abbreviated to U.S. (with periods, no spaces) as an adjective.
 Example: The U.S. figure skating team returned to the United States after the Olympics.